Are you excited? I’m excited about the Elemental Joy cloth diaper release!

 - It is SO BIG.
 Baby Girl got on her high waist pants when wearing this diaper.
 It just sits up so high, especially when you think about the Best Bottom low rise cut.
 I don’t have a problem with it, it’s similar to the Flip in that regards, and clothes still fit.
 I’m wary of tiny thigh children just because so if you have a tiny thigh child and this diaper works for you let me know.
 I know tons of parents with skinny legs love the 5.0 and the Flip, and some don’t.

 I’m also not sold on this being the most effective low-cost cloth diaper because it is a pocket.
+Find some budget friendly cloth diaper options here.
+You’ll notice the first few options are covers.

 If you cloth diaper you know the most affordable way is to purchase 8 cloth diaper covers and 24 inserts.
 You reuse the same cover until soiled or stinky and swap out the insert.